 How Bitcoin Transactions Work

-When that person then sends those bitcoins to someone else, their address will, in turn, become the transaction input, and that other person’s bitcoin address will be the transaction output.
+When that person sends those bitcoins to someone else, their address will, in turn, become the transaction input, and that other person’s bitcoin address will be the transaction output.

-Using this system, people can trace bitcoin transactions all the way through to when the bitcoin was first created, understanding who sent it to whom, at any point in time.
+Using this system, people can trace bitcoin transactions all the way back to when the bitcoin was first created, understanding who sent it to who at any point in time.
 This creates a completely transparent system in which all transactions can be checked at any time.

-The problem is that the amount attached to these transactions with their inputs and outputs aren’t divisible.
+One problem with bitcoin is that the amount attached to these transactions with their inputs and outputs isn't divisible.
 So, if Alice has a bitcoin address with one bitcoin in it, and she only wants to send Bob half a bitcoin, then she would have to send Bob that entire bitcoin.

 Over time, this means that bitcoin wallets end up with lots of addresses containing varying amounts of bitcoin and change from bitcoin transactions.
 When you send bitcoins to someone, your wallet will try its best to piece together the necessary funds using the addresses containing the different amounts.

 To complicate matters still further, many bitcoin transactions involve a transaction fee, which means that you have to add a certain amount of bitcoin on top of the amount you’re trying to send.
 If you don’t, then it’s likely that the bitcoin transaction will fail altogether.
 This is something to consider, especially when sending tiny fractions of a bitcoin.